 Co-leader, Breast Cancer Program, Dana-Farber/Harvard Cancer Center

-- Seeking new strategies for the treatment of metastatic breast cancer, particularly breast cancers that have spread to the brain.
+Goal: To identify new strategies for the treatment of metastatic breast cancer (MBC), particularly breast cancers that have spread to the brain.

 Full Research Summary

 Research area: Developing safe and effective combinations of targeted and immunotherapies directed at specific molecular abnormalities typically found in advanced and metastatic breast cancer (MBC).

 Impact: Patients who have advanced breast cancer—particularly those with brain metastases—frequently face a poor prognosis.
 Effective therapies are limited and often have toxic side effects.
 Dr. Zhao is conducting laboratory tests of new, highly promising drugs and immunotherapy combinations that target vulnerabilities of MBC cells.
 Her work will likely have profound implications in advancing treatment options for patients with MBC.